 But again, it doesn’t have to be this way.
 Research even suggests that some individuals report feeling up to 20% younger than their chronological age.

 Generativity Fix: You’re likely stronger and healthier than you think.
-Consider visiting a functional medicine MD or a longevity physician to get a full work-up.
-They can give you personalized recommendations for advanced functional lab testing and supplements that are tailored to your unique needs.
+Consider visiting a functional medicine MD, a longevity/anti-aging physician, or a bioidentical hormone replacement therapy (BHRT) specialist to get a full work-up.
+These experts can give you personalized recommendations for advanced functional lab testing and supplements that are tailored to your unique needs.
 Or consider taking up a new, low-impact activity (golf is always a good option!).

 RELATED: GLP-1 Therapy: Treatment for Binge-Eating Disorder